Observability of 2HDM Neutral Higgs Bosons in fully hadronic decay at future linear collider: RESULT AND DISCUSSION

-Figure~\ref{fig:diagram4} shows the distribution of jet multiplicity.
-These distributions are finally plotted at the center of mass energy 1000 GeV.

-In the finalized results, topology of our assumed signal process contains four b-jets and one di-jet.
-In Figure~\ref{fig:diagram4} the distribution of jet multiplicity is plotted with $p_{T}^{jets}> 25 GeV, ~|\eta_{jets}| < 2.5$, whenever the aggregate number of jets rise up to three then the assumed events are sorted out to perform additional analysis.
+In the finalized results, topology of our assumed first signal process contains four b-jets and two light jets.
+The distribution of b-jet multiplicity for process having 4 bjets and 2 light jets is depicted in Figure~\ref{fig:diagram5} .